skaslev/gl3w/README.rst

 ``void *gl3wGetProcAddress(const char *proc)``

     Returns the address of an OpenGL extension function.
+You probably won't need to use this function since gl3w_ loads all the functions defined in the OpenGL core profile.
+It's only exposed for completeness.

 License
 -------